frcdesign/FRCDesign.org/docs/learning-course/stage1/1C/exercise1.md

   <div class="mySlides fade">
     <figure>
       <img src="/img/learning-course/stage1c/flat-intake/PS-S3.webp" style="width:100%">
       <figcaption>3.
 Create a circle to represent the wheels, and a circle to represent the motor.
-Use the origin cube belt ctc function to position them correctly.</figcaption>
+Use the origin cube belt ctc function to position them correctly, this is similar to the layout sketch in 1B Exercise 3</figcaption>
     </figure>
   </div>